Surprise in Congress over Pranab Mukherjee’s visit to RSS

-FORMER PRESIDENT Pranab Mukherjee’s reported decision to be the chief guest at an annual RSS event at its headquarters in Nagpur has surprised many in the Congress.
+Former President Pranab Mukherjee’s reported decision to be the chief guest at an annual RSS event at its headquarters in Nagpur has surprised many in the Congress.
 But with Sonia Gandhi and Rahul Gandhi out of the country, and their view on the matter not known immediately, many party leaders refrained from airing their views publicly.

 According to the RSS, Mukherjee will be the chief guest at its valedictory session of the ‘Tritiya Varsh Varg’ or the Third Year Course on June 7.
 Mukherjee is learnt to have given his consent to participate in the programme.
 “We have invited the former President of India and he has given his consent for participating in the programme,” a top RSS functionary said.